 - 1. The End-User Equipment must be an electronically commutated (brushless DC) motor. - 2.
-The nominal input power (W) of the End-User Equipment as declared by the manufacturer must be less than or equal to 500 W at full capacity with the impeller fitted - W at full capacity with the impeller fitted.

-3. The output power (W) or airflow volume (m3/hour) of the End-User Equipment as declared by the manufacturer must be equal to or greater than the existing ventilation fan it replaces. - The End-User Equipment must meet any other requirements specified by the Scheme Administrator, including the suitability of the impeller for the motor.
+The nominal input power (W) of the End-User Equipment as declared by the manufacturer must be less than or equal to 500 W at full capacity with the impeller fitted. - 3.
+The output power (W) or airflow volume (m3/hour) of the End-User Equipment as declared by the manufacturer must be equal to or greater than the existing ventilation fan it replaces. - 4.
+The End-User Equipment must meet any other requirements specified by the Scheme Administrator, including the suitability of the impeller for the motor.

-- The End-User Equipment must be part of a ducted fan or partition fan in an air-handling system, as defined in ISO 13349:2010. - The End-User Equipment must replace an equivalent shaded pole motor or a permanent split capacitor motor as identified by the manufacturer of the End-User Equipment. - 3.
+- The End-User Equipment must be part of a ducted fan or partition fan in an air-handling system, as defined in ISO 13349:2010. - 2.
+The End-User Equipment must replace an equivalent shaded pole motor or a permanent split capacitor motor as identified by the manufacturer of the End-User Equipment. - 3.
 The installation must be according to manufacturer guidelines and any requirements specified by the Scheme Administrator.

-$Deemed\ Equipment\ Electricity\ Savings = (Input\ Power \times (a-Average\ Power) + b) \times Hours \times Lifetime\ /\ 10^6$
+Deemed Equipment Electricity Savings = (Input Power × (a - Average Power) + b) × Hours × Lifetime / 106